Linnaean taxonomy: Rank-based scientific classification

 A strength of Linnaean taxonomy is that it can be used to organize the different kinds of living organisms, simply and practically.
 Every species can be given a unique (and ideally stable) name, as compared with common names that are often neither unique nor consistent from place to place and language to language.
 This uniqueness and stability are, of course, a result of the acceptance by working systematists (biologists specializing in taxonomy and evolution), not merely of the binomial names themselves, but of the rules governing the use of these names, which are laid down in formal nomenclature codes.

 Species can be placed in a ranked hierarchy, starting with either domains or kingdoms.
 Domains are divided into kingdoms.
-Kingdoms are divided into phyla (singular: phylum) — for animals; the term division, used for plants and fungi, is equivalent to the rank of phylum (and the current International Code of Botanical Nomenclature allows the use of either term).
+Kingdoms are divided into phyla (singular: phylum) — for animals; the term division, used for plants and fungi, is equivalent to the rank of phylum (and the International Code of Botanical Nomenclature allows the use of either term).
 Phyla (or divisions) are divided into classes, and they, in turn, into orders, families, genera (singular: genus), and species (singular: species).
 There are ranks below species: in zoology, subspecies (but see form or morph); in botany, subspecies, variety (varietas), and form (forma).

 Groups of organisms at any of these ranks are called taxa (singular: taxon) or taxonomic groups.

 The Linnaean system has proven robust.
 However, although the number of ranks is unlimited, in practice any classification becomes more cumbersome the more ranks are added.
 Among the later subdivisions that have arisen are such entities as phyla, families, and tribes, as well as any number of ranks with prefixes (superfamilies, subfamilies, etc.).
 The use of newer taxonomic tools such as cladistics and phylogenetic nomenclature has led to a different way of looking at evolution (expressed in many nested clades) and this sometimes leads to a desire for more ranks.
 An example of such complexity is the scheme for mammals proposed by McKenna and Bell.